cbcielo/cse15l-lab-reports/lab-report-3-week-6.md

 `User cs15lsp22amh`

+in order to set up for the next steps.

 ![Image](findfile.png)
 ![Image](changed.png)

 * show `ssh` command log in using just the alias you chose

-I then logged in using `ssh ieng`
+I then logged in using `ssh ieng` in order to access the remote server and run the rest of the tasks from within!

 ![Image](loginieng6.png)

 * show an `scp` command copying the file to your account using the alias you chose

-I then copied the `WhereAmI.java` file as an example
+I then copied the `WhereAmI.java` file as an example into the remote server to work in there by using `scp WhereAmI.java`

 ![Image](copyfile.png)

 ## Setting Up Github Access Through `ieng6`

 * show where the public key you made is stored on Github and in your user account (screenshot)

-Here is where the public key is stored in github
+Here is where the public key is stored in github.
+I went to my account -> settings -> SSH and GPG keys and created the public key.

 ![Image](ingit.png)

 * show where the private key you made is stored on your user acccount but not its contents (screenshot)

 Here is where the private key is stored